 Customer service interviews, which can be very informal, should become a regular part of the ongoing maintenance of your site.
 We call this opening the customer service feedback loop.

-Opening the customer service feedback loop
+Opening the customer service feedback loop to improve customer experience

 To open the customer service feedback loop, initiate a dialogue between your brand’s customer service and sales and marketing departments with a call log.
 Set up a Google Form or some other simple data capture tool so your customer service team can log a portion of their call data.

-The call log should be very simple to complete (radio buttons, drop downs with preconfigured options, etc.), capturing the following information from each caller to customer service:
+The call log should be very simple to complete (radio buttons, dropdowns with preconfigured options, etc.), capturing the following information from each caller to customer service:

 - Customer segment